-If you’re like most of us, each New Year we come up with idealistic resolutions that are going to change our lives for the better.
-My personal favorites are, “I’m gonna lose 10 pounds, “I’m gonna eat healthier“, or “I’m gonna take better care of myself”.
+Each New Year we come up with idealistic resolutions that are going to change our lives for the better such as, “I’m going to lose weight, “I’m going to take better care of myself,” or “I’m going to try start a new hobby.”
 So we go into the New Year committed and enthused but several weeks later many of us crash and burn.
-Just ask your local gym how many people sign up for a membership in early January and by February they‘re never seen or heard from again.
 Resolutions can be a good starting point and are well intentioned, but the habitual failure may be due to the approach we use.
-Forcing yourself to go to the gym or quitting a bad habit cold turkey likely hasn’t worked in the past.
-Young or old, we should consider taking a different approach to achieve our goals.
+Young or old, we should consider taking a different approach to achieve our resolutions.
 Try something a little different this year.
-Instead of joining a gym, take ballroom dance lessons.
-It’s not my cup of tea, but it worked for many of the Dancing with the Stars contestants.
-Instead of trying to committ to a rigid diet, take small steps like not eating after 7pm or not grocery shopping on an empty stomach.
+Instead of joining a gym to lose weight, take ballroom dance lessons or try volunteer work that requires some physical activity.
+Rather than trying to commit to a rigid diet, take small steps like not eating after 7pm or not grocery shopping on an empty stomach.
 Particularly for our retired readers, let’s examine some alternative resolutions for those ages 55 and better.

 You can still commit to losing weight this year, but attack it from a different angle.
-In some cases after retirement, people can become less active once they remove themselves from the hustle and bustle of full-time work.
+Upon retirement, some people become less physically active once they remove themselves from the hustle and bustle of full-time work.
 So this year to lose a few pounds and stay active, try volunteering or getting a part-time job.
 If you keep busy and stay involved, you can avoid winter sluggishness and stave off weight gain.
 We have many residents and family members who volunteer at Messiah Lifeways and are constantly on the go.
 The physical, social and emotional benefits of volunteering are tremendous.
-Also during the holidays stores hire part-time staff to handle the larger holiday crowds.
-Or throughout the year you can lend your talents and spirit to a job that is more gratifying than stressful.
-You can stay active and make a few bucks while you’re at it.
+Furthermore, an increasing number of seniors are embarking on “encore careers” or “second acts” and lend their talents and spirit to a job that is more gratifying than stressful while bringing in some additional income.